-A moratorium has been declared on forced back-lying birth, (lithotomy position) by Stephanie Larson, DFB, CD(DONA), CBE, BFA, Founder of Dancing For Birth™, whose vision is for women world-wide to have the enjoyment of dancing their babies into the world.
-Larson says women can learn how to harness gravity and move their bodies during labor for more satisfying births.
+A moratorium has been declared on forced back-lying birth (lithotomy position) by Stephanie Larson, Founder of Dancing For Birth™, whose vision is for people worldwide to have the enjoyment of dancing their babies into the world.
+Larson says pregnant individuals can learn how to harness gravity and move their bodies during labor for more satisfying births.

-Dancing For Birth™ classes teach a “language of movement” specially designed for women in any stage of pregnancy and for postpartum women wearing their babies in soft slings or wraps.
-The movements are inspired by world dance forms like Belly dance, African dance, and Latin dance.
-The 90-minute weekly classes, which fuse dance fitness with childbirth education, are the wave of the future of birth and resonate with women.
-“Modern day women want to celebrate birth and be transformed by it.” says Larson.
-“They have innate wisdom of how to give birth, and Dancing For Birth™ classes help awaken their abilities.”
-Women often come to class for fun and fitness, and gain more than they expected to.
+Dancing For Birth™ class teaches a “language of movement” specially designed for those in any stage of pregnancy and for postpartum parents wearing their babies in soft slings or wraps.
+The movements are inspired by world dance forms like Middle Eastern dance, African dance, and Latin dance.
+The 90-minute weekly class, which fuses dance fitness with childbirth education, resonates with participants.
+“Modern day pregnant parents want to celebrate birth and be transformed by it.” says Larson.
+“They have innate wisdom of how to give birth, and Dancing For Birth™ class helps awaken their abilities.”
+People often come to class for fun and fitness, and gain more than they expected to.
 Dancing For Birth™ class participants love the fact that their instructors are birth experts (many are also doulas, midwives, nurses, and childbirth educators) who help them navigate the many uncertainties that arise during pregnancy and during early parenting.
 “I gained great moves to help me feel good, and birthing positions and knowledge of what I can do to help me through labor”, said pregnant participant Melanie Eng.

 “The first step to a satisfying birth,” says Larson, “is to listen to your baby via your body—and move accordingly.
-For many women this means laboring and birthing actively, in a forward-leaning vertical position, out of bed.”
-By moving instinctively, using gravity and positioning to their advantage, women can temporarily enlarge the dimensions of their pelvis for the baby’s passage, help their babies rotate and descend, help reduce unnecessary interventions and enjoy natural pain relief.
+For many birthing individuals this means laboring and birthing actively, in a forward-leaning vertical position, out of bed.”
+By moving instinctively, using gravity and positioning to their advantage, you can increase the dimensions of your pelvis for your baby’s passage, help your baby rotate and descend, help avoid unnecessary interventions and enjoy natural pain relief.
 Studies confirm that this shortens labor, reduces epidural requests, and reduces c-sections.

-Larson, a mother of four, founded Dancing For Birth™ in 2000, when she realized that her lifelong love of dance, which had helped her give birth naturally, was helpful to her doula and childbirth education clients as well.
-Classes are available on four continents and are continuing to expand.
+Larson, a mother of four, founded Dancing For Birth™ in 2000, when she realized that her lifelong love of dance, which had helped her give birth naturally, could help others as well.
+Class is currently available on four continents.
 For more information please visit www.DancingForBirth.com or call (314) 469-9118.